-The request submission deadline for the Summer 2017 semesters was Monday, April 24.
+The request submission deadline for the Fall 2017 semester is Monday, August 21.
 After this date, we will continue to process reserve requests in the order in which they are received.

 What happens to reserve items when the semester is over?